Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 6. Let the frying begin!
 Cook those capelin fillets until they turn a gorgeous golden brown, flipping them after 5-10 minutes to ensure even cooking.
 Depending on the quantity of capelin, you might need to repeat this frying process a few times to achieve perfection.

-7. Once our capelin is beautifully golden and crispy, it’s time to plate up.
+7. Once our capelin is beautifully golden and crispy, it’s time to plate it up.
 Serve it alongside some zesty lemon wedges, and don’t forget to grab a refreshing light beer to enjoy with this delightful appetizer.
-The combination of flavors, and the crunch of that batter — it’s a match made in culinary heaven.

 Crispy Pan-Fried Norwegian Capelin recipe cooking time